AndrewWPhillips/andrewwphillips.github.io/_drafts/2023-08-13-go-ref-types.md

 ## Comparability

-If you are not familiar with the comparability rules of Go then in brief: there are three types that may **not** be compared: maps, slices and functions.
+If you are not familiar with the comparability rules of Go then as brief simplification: there are three types that may **not** be compared: maps, slices and functions.
 Moreover, structs, arrays, and interfaces that contain them, are also not comparable.

 Ostensibly this is because they are "reference" types.
 But then why are pointers and channels comparable?